Data reconstruction of the dynamical connection function in $f(Q)$ cosmology: Discussion and conclusions

 Proceeding to the general case, we considered two of the most studied $f(Q)$ models of the literature, namely the square-root (Sqrt-$f(Q)$) one and the exponential (Exp-$f(Q)$) one.
 In both cases we reconstructed $\gamma(z)$, and as we showed, the data reveal that $\gamma(z)$ is not zero.
 However, the most interesting result is that the quality of the fitting after the inclusion of $\gamma$ is improved, compared to both $\Lambda$CDM paradigm, as well as to Sqrt-$f(Q)$ and Exp-$f(Q)$ models under the coincident gauge.
 This feature acts as an indication that $f(Q)$ cosmology should be studied beyond the coincident gauge.

-It would be interesting to confront $f(Q)$ cosmology with non-trivial connections with different observational datasets, such as Supernovae type Ia (SNIa), Cosmic Microwave Background (CMB), Redshift Space Distortion (RSD) etc, and moreover examine the perturbation evolution.
+It would be interesting to confront $f(Q)$ cosmology with non-trivial connections with different observational datasets, such as Supernovae type Ia (SN Ia), Cosmic Microwave Background (CMB), Redshift Space Distortion (RSD) etc, and moreover examine the perturbation evolution.
+Additionally, it would be necessary to investigate the non-minimal couplings and the direct connection-matter couplings, which are able to make the theories free from pathologies.
 Such analysis lies beyond the scope of the present work and it is left for a future project.